agenteo/agenteo.github.com/_posts/2015-01-13-root-level-segment-filter-pages-with-ruby-on-rails-route-constraints.md

 end
 { endhighlight }

-The constraint return true or false to determine if this route matches our expectations.
+The constraint class has a `matches?` method that return true or false to determine if this route matches our expectations.

-But I also wanted to avoid parsing and extracting filter data out of the vanity slug in the controller action.
+On top of that I wanted to parse and extract filter data from the vanity slug in the controller action.
+Ideally the destination `controller#action` should be agnostic of handle traffic from the .

 So I delegated that resposability to the route constraint (`app/models/route_constraints/vanity_slug.rb`):